 If you wanna avoid becoming their next meal, set up a few mosquito traps inside and outside your home.
-These can drastically affect the number of mosquitoes that are flying around and spreading doom.
+These can drastically affect the number of mosquitoes flying around and spreading doom.

-But, of course, it’s impossible to have a trap that can completely annihilate mosquitoes.
-Just keep at it, use the traps regularly, and show those suckers who the boss is.
+Of course, it’s impossible to have a DIY mosquito trap that can completely annihilate the little pests.
+But just keep at it, use the traps regularly, and show those suckers who the boss is.

 Have any DIY mosquito trap ideas you want to share?
 Drop ’em in the comments.